tum-i4/obfuscation-benchmarks/README.md

 ## Description of Each Directory

   - `basic-algorithms` contains typical algorithms taught in Bachelor level computer science and programming courses, e.g. factorial, sorting algorithms, searching algorithms, greatest common divisor, least common multiple, etc.
+  - `resources` contains archives of some of the tools we used for our experiments.
+We install these tools in an [automated Docker build](https://hub.docker.com/r/banescusebi/obfuscation-symex/) (instructions provided below), where one can play around with the tools and scripts provided in this repository, without the hassle of installing an configurating everything from scratch.
   - `simple-hash-functions` contains non-cryptographic hash functions
   - `small-programs` contains a set of 48 programs with few lines of code constructed by varying the following code characteristics:
     - Range of symbolic inputs